 Zach Bartlett is a librarian and former Masshole living in New Orleans along with a closet full of threadbare punk t-shirts.
 His irreverent fiction has appeared in magazines and podcasts including Mad Scientist Journal, the Overcast, and Speculative City.
 He’s a frequent collaborator with the local reading series Esoterotica, and has co-written three Fringe Festival shows alongside their regular cast.
-To Another Abyss!, his debut novel, was recently published by Spaceboy Books.
-He is also a first reader for Strange Horizons magazine.
+His recent debut novel To Another Abyss!
+(Spaceboy Books, 2018) was inspired in equal parts by H.P.
+Lovecraft, P.G.
+Wodehouse, and X-Ray Spex.

 I spent the first 26 years of my life in Western Massachusetts doing the normal things you do around there (loitering, breaking into abandoned factories, quitting menial jobs) and getting a degree in journalism just before the local paper fired its entire newsroom.
 Some friends then lured me down to New Orleans where I got a job tricking people into reading books.

 I’d been an ardent reader since I stopped being able to keep up with computer games’ hardware requirements in my late teens, but I really became hooked on genre fiction in college upon discovering that Weird Tales was actually still in print.
 Ann VanderMeer was editing it at the time so the stories were WEIRD-weird rather than just Lovecraft-weird.